 FIIT offers the following programs in the 2-year full time Master’s degree (in accordance to law no. 131/2002).

-Detailed information on the accreditation is on the website of the Ministry of Education in Slovak Republic.
+Detailed information about the accreditation can be found on the website of the Ministry of Education, Science, Research and Sport of the Slovak Republic in the Register of Study Programs.

 It also has accredited programs by the British Council for Engineering – British Engineering Council UK (IET Accreditation Committee).
 The IET certificate of graduation from an accredited program of study can only be obtained by graduates who have passed the final exam on the first attempt.